delivery-station/ds/docs/README.md

 DS is a **meta-application** - it doesn't directly handle artifacts.
 Instead, it manages plugins that do the actual work.
 Think of it like Terraform managing providers.

 ### Configuration Inheritance
-All plugins inherit DS configuration automatically via environment variables.
-This provides a consistent experience across all tools in the ecosystem.
+All plugins receive DS configuration automatically through the Host Config gRPC service.
+DS resolves configuration precedence (flags, environment, files) on the host and supplies the effective values directly to plugins, eliminating ad-hoc environment parsing and keeping behavior consistent across the ecosystem.

 ### OCI-Native
 Everything in DS is distributed as OCI artifacts: